Jefferson8868/Weather_App_PM_Accelerator/README.md

    - View saved records in the bottom panel.

 4. **Export Data:**
-   - Use the export dropdown to save data in CSV or PDF format.
+   - Use the export dropdown to save data in CSV, JSON, or PDF format.

 ## Database

 The application uses SQLite for data storage.
 The database file (`weather.db`) will be created automatically in the project directory when you first run the application.

-## Error Handling

-The application includes error handling for:
-- Invalid locations
-- API failures
-- Database errors
-- Export errors

 ## License